Site of the John and Mary Jones House

-The Site of the John and Mary Jones House is a site in Chicago, Illinois in the United States, that was designated as a Chicago Landmark on May 26, 2004.
+The John and Mary Jones House served as a "station" on the Underground Railroad to help fugitive slaves find freedom in the years before the abolition of slavery in the United States.

+It was designated as a Chicago Landmark on May 26, 2004.
+The house was demolished over a century ago, and the site is currently a Chicago Park District green space named Dearborn Park.

+Historical background

 John Jones and his wife Mary Jones were central figures of the abolitionist movement in Chicago, led early struggles to achieve civil rights for Blacks and were involved in local and state politics (including John Jones having been the first African-American to hold elected office in Illinois as a member of the Cook County Board of Commissioners.)